Welcome to an awesome Student Success Story here at Podcast Production School! In this post, we’ll be hearing from one of our alumni Tag Hatle.

 This is supplementary income for now.
 I chose to accept a slightly lower rate for this client for a few reasons.
 One, this is less of a business podcast and more of a personal podcast.
 Two, it is SUPER FUN to listen to, so I don’t mind getting paid a little bit less to do something I really enjoy while I’m just starting out.
 And three, I’m really passionate about making sure that minorities get their voices heard.

 What are you looking forward to most over the next 12 months?

 What I’m looking forward to isn’t just making money… it’s using my business as a way to meet new people and reach out and get to know them.
 Having recently moved to a new place, it’s easy to feel disconnected!

 By having a service to offer and landing new clients, though, I can establish new relationships.
 It’s similar to making friends at work, except at a day job you might not have a lot of control – or any – over who you’re interacting with.
 With this business, I’m calling the shots.

 Hey, Tag!
 How are things going?

 She was excited to hear from me, and we had a great video conversation and hit it off really well.
 Even though I hadn’t offered audio editing in my pitch, she was interested in having me edit the podcast because the service she used was lacking in a couple of things.
 We did a paid test, and I learned SO MUCH editing the episode.

-What do you think is working well in your business right now?
+What’s working well in your business right now?

 Want to get paid to support podcasters or learn how to launch and grow your own podcast?
 Check out the Podcast Production School course here.

-Tag Hatle is a 29-year-old podcast producer, a recent immigrant to Canada, and mom to two amazing black cats.
-You can find her hiding from the weather in Ottawa, and occasionally talking about music, anime, and other stuff she finds cool at @redtagcomesback on Twitter.
+Tag Hatle is a 29-year-old Podcast Producer, a recent immigrant to Canada and mom to two amazing black cats.
+You can find her hiding from the weather in Ottawa, and occasionally talking about music, anime and other stuff she finds cool at @redtagcomesback on Twitter.